jabong/objective-c-style-guide/Guidelines/Git/README.md

 Most of these files should not be shared among various development environments and therefor kept  out of the central source code management.
 In Git a dedicated file [`.gitignore`](http://git-scm.com/docs/gitignore) maintains syntactical patterns matching on the names of those files that should be excluded of the code versioning.

-Github provides a [public repository](https://github.com/github/gitignore) of templates for `.gitignore` files [here](https://github.com/github/gitignore/blob/master/Objective-C.gitignore).
-The template for Objective-C combines an extensive set of file name patterns already in the preferred format and suitable for most Objective-C projects.
+Github provides a [public repository](https://github.com/github/gitignore) of templates for `.gitignore` files.
+Among others there is a [dedicated template for Objective-C](https://github.com/github/gitignore/blob/master/Objective-C.gitignore) combines an extensive set of file name patterns already in the preferred format and suitable for most Objective-C projects.

 This guideline recommends to use [this template](https://github.com/github/gitignore/blob/master/Objective-C.gitignore) file as a basis to produce a `.gitignore` file for either code project managed with Git.